maxryan4/RISC-V-T7/statements/Ayuub.md

 ## Summary
 - Within this project, I was responsible for the memory and cache system.
 - I implemented data_memory.sv, load_format.sv and store_format.sv modules in the single cycle version of the CPU to support the implementation of all RISC-V memory instructions (lb, lbu, lh, lhu, lw, sb, sh, sw).
-- In the pipelined version of the processor, I also implemented all 4 types of caches present representing all combinations of write-through/write-back and direct-mapped/two-way cache policies, alongside implementing a wishbone memory peripheral.
+- In the pipelined version of the processor, I also implemented all 4 types of caches present representing all combinations of write-through/write-back and direct-mapped/two-way cache policies, alongside implementing a external memory peripheral.
 - I also aided in the verification process of the CPU helping Mustafa.
 ## Major Contributions
 ### Data memory (#1)